 You will have a much more relaxed and natural swing.
 Brian takes inspiration about movement in other sports and about human action in general.
 Think about how you threw a ball when you were eleven, natural, fluid, instinctive.
 You can get that feeling in a golf swing.
 Another analogy Brian uses is with dancing.
 He talks about a dancer like Fred Astaire, who moved in a relaxed way but with complete control.

 It is hardwired into us to enjoy natural movement, and it is instinctive.
 When you are moving, you are not stiff.
 You are using your body to maximum advantage.

 The natural movement to give you power

-Of course, a golf swing is a movement and making it a natural flow can give it much more power.
+Of course, a golf swing is a movement, and making it a natural flow can give it much more power.
 Brian also adds that a golf stance where you are trying to keep your feet still and stand wide is tough for anyone over the age of 50 to maintain and execute well, and it is pretty steep even for the younger groups.
-He thinks golf has taken a wrong turn here, by introducing a style which is disadvantaging the most significant groups of golfers out there.
+He thinks golf has taken a wrong turn here by introducing a style that is disadvantaging the most significant groups of golfers out there.

 So that has got you started, now let’s now go through the fundamentals of Brian’s system.
 It is simple and easy to understand.

 It starts with the ‘3 deadly do not do.’